Viktor Yanukovych: Bribery

 After the Euromaidan events the General Prosecutor opened at least four new criminal cases against the former president of Ukraine.
 This included multiple cash payments to a number of Ukraine's top officials which were investigated as suspected bribes.
 The payments totalled $2 billion over years, ranging from $500,000 to $20 million paid in cash, the recipients included "ministers, heads of agencies, Verkhovna Rada members, civic activists, representatives of international organizations, top judges, including those of the Supreme Administrative Court and the Constitutional Court, and the Central Election Commission".

 Property theft through conspiracy

 Yanukovych is also charged with property theft in a conspiracy with the chairman of the Nadra Ukrainy state company (Articles 109 and 209), which has been under investigation since March 2014.

 Ukrtelekom case

 On 30 September 2014, the General Prosecutor of Ukraine opened a new case against Yanukovych for using ₴220 million of state money to establish his own private communication company based on Ukrtelekom.
 The prosecutor's office also considered that Yanukovych was helped by former government officials Mykola Azarov (prime minister), Yuriy Kolobov (finance minister), Anatoliy Markovsky (first deputy minister of finance), Hennadiy Reznikov (director of Derzhspetszviazok), and Dzenyk (Ukrtelekom board of directors).

+Bond scheme

+According to a secret Ukrainian court ruling published by Al Jazeera in January 2018, Yanukovych worked with Investment Capital Ukraine (ICU) to illegally purchase $1.5 billion in dollar nominated bonds through the use of Cypriot offshore entities.
+The government suspected the money to be the proceeds of crimes and seized the funds.
+ICU denied any wrongdoing.